Skip to content

 Each license is saved as a JSON file.
 This makes editing single licenses much easier and mitigates the risk of editing unaffected licenses.
 Also, using JSON files means that there is no need to maintain a database system, making it more open to edits and more accessible to use.

 All licenses are stored in single JSON files within the data folder.
-Each file contains the canonical name, its aliases with their sources, and the source of the canonical name.
 For example:

 {